 Thomas Arthur Davies, Private, 81265, Kings Liverpool Regiment.
 Thomas was the son of W. R. and M. Davies, of Hazebrook, Clarbeston Road, and the husband of Sarah Jane Davies, of Croft, Llysyfran, Clarbeston Road.
 He had enlisted at Picton Hall into the Cheshire Regiment, but was probably wounded in France, and transferred to the 23rd Works Battalion, King’s Liverpool Regiment.
 Thomas died of sickness at Prees Heath Military Hospital on 6 May 1917, aged 33, and is buried at Wiston Calvanistic Methodist Burial Ground.

 Robert George Duncan Dempster, Private, 227181, Monmouthshire Regiment.
-Robert was born at Fishguard, the son of Robert and the late Margaret Dempster, of Wiston.
-He enlisted at Newport into the 2/1st Battalion, Monmouth Regiment.
+Robert was born at Fishguard in 1882, the son of Robert Dempster and Margaret Dempster (nee Evans).
+By 1891 the family had moved to Canal Bank Cottage, Brecon, where his father had gained a position as Huntsman.
+Robert lived with his uncle, Thomas Evans, at Dolgwili, Abergwili, and was the secretary of the Abergwili Show.
+Robert enlisted at Newport into the 2/1st Battalion, Monmouth Regiment soon after the outbreak of war.
 The Battalion formed at Newport on 20 February 1915 as part of the Welsh Border Brigade, Welsh Division.
 On 19 April they moved to form part of 205 Brigade, 68th Division, and remained on Home Service until the Division was disbanded on 31 March 1918.
 The men of the 2/1st Monmouths must have been sent to reinforce the 1/1st Battalion in France, who were the Pioneer Battalion to the 46th Division.
 By this time, the German Spring Offensive was at its height, and the Allied armies were suffering a terrible onslaught, with many Battalions being almost wiped out.
 The War turned in the Allies favour on 8 August 1918, the ‘Black Day of the German Army’, when Australian troops won a decisive battle at Villers Brettoneux, and from that day on the Allies held the upper hand.
 The 46th Division pushed the Germans back in Flanders, then moved southwards, forcing a crossing over the formidable Hindenburg Line at Riqueval Bridge, and pushing on toward Cambrai.
-Robert was killed in action on 10 October 1918, aged 36.
-He is buried in Tincourt New British Cemetery.
+Robert was badly wounded on 10 October 1918, and died of his wounds at No 12 Casualty Clearing Station that same day.
+The 36-year-old is buried in Tincourt New British Cemetery, France.
 Robert is also commemorated on the Abergwili War Memorial.
 His brother Harry also fell.

 Thomas Jones, Second Lieutenant, Royal Field Artillery.
 Thomas was the only son of Walter and Lilly Jones, of Hayston Hall, Johnston, Haverfordwest.
 He was commissioned into the Royal Field Artillery, and was posted to their “D” Battery, 161st Brigade.
 The Battery was stationed at Ypres just prior to the Battle of Passchendaele, and took part in the opening bombardment on the first day of the battle, when Thomas was killed in action on 31 July 1917.
 Thomas was just 20 years old, and is buried at Coxyde Military Cemetery, Belgium.
 Thomas is also commemorated on an individual plaque within St. Mary’s Church.